 Interest Rate Risk

-Bond prices are inversely related to interest rates.
-When interest rates rise, bond prices fall, which can affect the value of bonds held before maturity.
+Their prices are inversely related to interest rates.
+When interest rates rise, bond prices fall, which can affect the value before maturity.

 Credit Risk